Information for Instructors

-For the 2020 badge year, all re-certification clinics are to be completed online.
+For the 2021 badge year, all re-certification clinics that are required are to be completed online.
 An additional in-person session may be required depending on the certification level and will be listed in the course detail description.

 After the initial sign up with the U.S. Soccer Learning Center, referees can register for the appropriate level re-certification course.
 Each course will have specific requirements and course work based upon the respective level of certification.
 Upon verification of successful completion, a badge with velcro will be mailed by the STSR office.

 A minimum of 10 participants is required to hold this course.
 If 10 participants have not registered for the course 2 days prior, then the course may be cancelled.
 If the course is cancelled for this reason then registered candidates will be able to transfer to another Grassroots – First-time Referee In-Person Field Session course.